tzi/url2form.js/README.md

 A JavaScript library to fill a form with the current url queries.

-It allows you to create JavaScript application with savable states without having a back-end.
+It allows you to create JavaScript application with sharable states without having a back-end.
-Start filling your form, validate, bookmark the generated URL, and you be able to go back to this specific state later.
+Start filling your form, validate, bookmark the generated URL, and you'll be able to go back to this specific state later.